I've often wondered

 Last Tape.

-what absurdist drama is?
+Does anyone know what absurdist drama is?
 Wait.
 Before we get into this premise,

 I'd like everyone to stand up.
 Good.
 Now sit down.
 OK.
 Stand up.